vippsas/vipps-solutions/auth0/README.md

 # Auth0

 The following will describe how Vipps ePayment and Login can be integrated with Auth0 to achieve a better flow for user registration and payment.
-The login and payment flow can be implemented both separately and together, allowing users to be registered during payment and can later log into the registered user.
+The login and payment flow can be implemented both separately and together.
+Implementing the flows together allow users to be registered during payment and later log as a registered user.

 Auth0 is a customer identity management solution.
 Learn more about it on the [Auth0 pages](https://auth0.com/docs/get-started/auth0-overview), as Vipps support will not help you to configure the service.